Room For One More?

 Terrified, the traveler backs away from the bus, letting it leave without them.
 A moment later, a truck slams into the bus, killing everyone on board.

 The Room for One More urban legend has been around since at least the late 1800’s, and can be found in print, film, and oral tradition.
-I first read it in a Jan Harold Brunvan book.
+It appears in a 1906 story by E. F. Benson called The Bus-Conductor, and I first read it in a Jan Harold Brunvan book.
 In earlier tellings, the doomed bus is a horse-drawn coach, or my personal favorite, a high-rise elevator.
 The elevator operator issues the terrifying invitation to the traveler shortly before the elevator falls, killing all aboard.

 There’s room for a lot of writing prompts here (haha), so let’s get to it!